Updated Mar 15, 2026 § For Kids

 GizmoWatch and Apple Watch target different kids at different stages.
 For children under 10, GizmoWatch delivers the essentials at a lower price with tighter parental controls and multi-day battery life.
 For tweens and teens 10 and up, Apple Watch SE offers health monitoring, swim-proof durability, and a platform that grows with them.

 Start with GizmoWatch for younger kids.
-Upgrade to Apple Watch when they are ready for more responsibility and you are comfortable managing Screen Time controls actively.
+Upgrade to Apple Watch when they’re ready for more responsibility and you’re comfortable managing Screen Time controls actively.
+For a complete ranked guide, see our best kids GPS trackers roundup.

 FAQ